 Swirl the water around to clean any impurities of the tea and discard it leaving the wet leaves of tea in your infuser.

-Pour the hot water into your teapot and leave to steep for 2-4 minutes.
+Pour the hot water into your teapot and leave it steep for 2-4 minutes.

 When the steep time is over remove your tea filter to stop the infusion.
-You can reuse the tea several ties.
+You can reuse the tea several times.